 However, Ms F instructed a solicitor to pursue a claim against Nurse C. Ms F alleged anxiety and mental distress as she was trying to conceive.
 Her solicitors obtained a condition and prognosis report from a consultant psychiatrist who diagnosed Ms F with adjustment disorder requiring a course of cognitive behavioural therapy.

-Nurse C did not have her own indemnity but all three GP partners were Medical Protection members.
-This claim was therefore handled on a vicarious liability basis.
+Nurse C and all three GP partners were Medical Protection members.

 Over the last 12 months Medical Protection was notified of ten similar claims in England and Wales alone.

 The commonest mistakes involved vitamin B12, used for vitamin B12 deficiency or pernicious anaemia, and Depo-Provera, which are both usually administered every 3 months.
 Other injections that were wrongly administered were the flu vaccination, depot-antipsychotic medication and Prostap, which is administered for prostate cancer, endometriosis and uterine fibroids.

 Injections can also be administered in the wrong site.
 The most common error is steroid injections (for example, Kenalog) administered into the deltoid or thigh instead of gluteal muscle.
 Deep intramuscular steroid injections must be given into the large muscles of the buttock.
 They should not be administered into the upper arm or the thigh as this can result in unsightly lipid dystrophy.

 For these sorts of claims the damages (monies paid to the patient) depend on the side effects experienced.
 The solicitors’ costs are usually higher than the damages paid to the patient.